-- 1. A student suspended at the close of the fall semester is eligible for readmission to the following summer session. - 2.
+- A student suspended at the close of the fall semester is eligible for readmission to the following summer session. - 2.
 A student suspended at the close of the spring semester is eligible for readmission to the following spring semester.
-A student on first suspension is permitted to attend the following summer session at MSU and may be reinstated for the fall semester if he/she has earned a 2.0 grade point average and a minimum of 6 semester hours during the summer sessions.
-A maximum course load of 6 semester hours per summer session is permitted.

-3. At the close of each summer session, only an academic deficiency of probation will be assessed.
+A student on first suspension is permitted to attend the following summer session at MSU and may be reinstated for the fall semester if he/she has earned a 2.0 grade point average and a minimum of 6 semester hours during the summer sessions. - 3.
+At the close of each summer session, only an academic deficiency of probation will be assessed.